Inist-CNRS/lodex-dumps/README.md

 ## License

 This software is under [CeCILL license](LICENSE).
-You can use, modify and/ or redistribute the software under the terms of the CeCILL license.
+You can use, modify and/or redistribute the software under the terms of the CeCILL license.

 ## Version